Ice-Citron/OpenGL-Series/README - Notes/Notes [EP1-EP6].md

     2. Reduces Redundancy: Without VAOs, you would need to repeat these calls every time you switch between different sets of vertex data, which is inefficient and cumbersome.

+    WARNING - Under the same VAO, but different VBOs, eg when a new VBO is created, the previous glVertexAttribPointer or VAA settings that applied for the previous VBO don't apply to the newly created VBO.
+VAAs are specific configurations for each VBOs only, you need to re-declare VertexAttrib setting each time you create a new VBO, assuming you are still using the same VAO.

     3. Encapsulates Configuration: By using VAOs, you encapsulate all the configuration in one object, making your code cleaner and more manageable.

 -- Example Usage of VAOs